 This Handbook contains information for all employees of the Consortium.
-If a Chapter or provision of this Handbook applies only to certain Consortium employees, such applicability is contained in that Section or provision.
-For instance, some Chapters/provisions apply only the Consortium Administrative Office Team employees, or only to Program Site Employees, the definitions of which are contained in Chapter 3.1.
+If a Policy or provision of this Handbook applies only to certain Consortium employees, such applicability is contained in that policy or provision.

 • Policies, Procedures and Rules of Conduct of Head Start Program Sites